 Thousands of truck accidents happen on U.S. roads each year.
 Most of these vehicles are large and heavy, capable of causing serious property damage and devastating injuries.
 Many victims, especially those who suffer spinal cord or traumatic brain injuries, may require life-long care, treatment, and support.
 Unfortunately, in addition to lasting impairments, many truck accidents end in fatalities.

 Who Is Liable for a Truck Accident Caused by Faulty Brakes?

-According to the Federal Motor Carrier Safety Administration, both motor carriers and equipment providers must comply with various laws regarding the inspection, maintenance and repair of a truck’s brakes.
+According to the Federal Motor Carrier Safety Administration (FMCSA), both motor carriers and equipment providers must comply with various laws regarding the inspection, maintenance and repair of a truck’s brakes.
 If the brakes of the truck malfunction, then there are several people who may be liable.
 Depending on the circumstances, you may be able to bring a claim against the truck driver, the organization that loaded the vehicle, or the company that manufactured the brakes.

 Braking System Regulations